The Warner Reading Garden

 A Town Where People Still Walk

 The concept of the Warner Reading Garden Path resonates with so many other elements of the surrounding community.
-Kensington is a town where people walk - we are fortunate to have many gardens and green spaces, as well as life's conveniences in walking distance, so it is fitting to create a "journey" garden.
+Kensington is a town where people walk - to shops and other conveniences, to the many Town parks and green spaces, for recreation and for socialization - so it is fitting to create a "journey" garden.

-Kensington is an intergenerational town - children grow up knowing older neighbors, so it is fitting to honor the Nursing Home that was in the Mansion for decades by creating a space that appeals to a wide range of ages and invites interaction between generations.
+Kensington is an intergenerational town - children grow up knowing older neighbors, so it is fitting to honor the Nursing Home that was in the Mansion for decades by creating a space that appeals to a wide range of ages and physical abilities, and invites interaction between generations.

-And finally, the tie to Noyes Children's Library reminds us that children love a journey, love surprises, love finding favorite spots and coming back to them.
+And finally, the tie to Noyes Children's Library reminds Town residents and visitors that children love a journey, love surprises, and love finding favorite spots to come back to again and again.
 This is the magic that the Warner Reading Garden Path can create for children, and the child in all of us.

-The garden will encompass a path made from pervious pavers, wandering through the northeast section of the Warner property toward the street shared by Noyes Children's Library.
+The Warner Reading Garden will encompass a path made from pervious pavers, wandering through the northeast section of the Warner property toward the street shared by Noyes Children's Library.